jlan84/knn-assignment/readme.md

-## Decision Trees and k Nearest Neighbors
+## k Nearest Neighbors and Decision Trees

 Today we will be playing with non-parametric models.
-Non-parametric models have a flexible number of parameters (unlike logistic regression, which is parametric).
+Parametric models (like linear & logistic regression) assume a distribution or generating function that is defined by a set of parameters (e.g., beta coefficients).
+Then those parameters are varied until the model best fits the data.

+Non-parametric models make no such assumptions about what generated the data.
+Instead, they define some algorithm for finding patterns or associations between the features & target.

-We will be using two machine learning models: **Decision Trees** and **k Nearest Neighbors**.
+We will be using two such machine learning models: **k Nearest Neighbors** and **Decision Trees**.

 ### Lecture Notes